');

 About Moline, IL

-Moline is a mid-sized city in Illinois with a population of 42,235 residents.
-The median household income is $63,959 per year, which is near the national average.
-The median age in Moline is 38.7 years.
+Moline is a mid-sized city located in Illinois with a population of 42,235 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,959 per year, which is 15% below the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 How Moline Ranks in Illinois